Bekathunder215/NLP_project/esco-mapper/README.md

 docker compose up
 ```

+if you do not want docker, follow these steps:

 3. Create and activate a virtual environment.
 4. Install dependencies: `pip install -r requirements.txt`
 5. Start the API: `uvicorn esco_mapper.backend:app --reload --app-dir src`